 Michigan Catfish Fishing

-All about fishing for flathead and channel catfish in Michigan.
+All about fishing for flathead and channel catfish in MI.

 Catfish Waters In MI

 Many rivers in Michigan have catfish.
 They can also be found in ponds and small lakes across the state.
-The larger schools tend to come from major bodies of water including Brevoort Lake, Fletcher Pond, Hamlin Lake, Higgins Lake, Houghton Lake, Hubbard Lake, Lake Erie, Lake Huron, Lake Michigan and Lake Superior.
+The larger populations tend to come from some of the major bodies of water including Burt Lake, Grand Lake, Hamlin Lake, Houghton Lake, Indian Lake, Lake Charlevoix, Lake Erie, Lake Huron, Lake Michigan, Lake St Clair, Lake Superior, Sanford Lake and Wixom Lake.

 There are many species of catfish and even more ways to catch them.
 Adults range in size from less than a pound to hundreds of pounds.
 Catfish are found in all types of water including ponds, streams, lakes and rivers throughout Michigan.
 There are even species which spend a limited amount of time on dry land.
 Big giant catfish put up a very noble fight once hooked.